Wamuza1/project_one/README.md

 # Database

-Mongodb used to store and manipulate data before imported to Jupyter Notebook.
+Mongodb is used to store and manipulate data.